mspielberg/factorio-railloader/README.md

 From Angel's mods:

-* All 6 primary ores from Angel's Refining, including processed variants up to purified crystals
+* All 6 primary ores from Angel's Refining, including refined variants up to purified crystals
+* Processed ores from Angel's Smelting
-* A variety of solid chemical intermediates from Angel's Petrochem.
+* A variety of solid chemical intermediates from Angel's Petrochem

 If you feel something that meets the above generic description is not included, let me know.
 You can also edit `bulk.lua` if you would like to change the set